Malvika Raj

 Malvika Raj is an Indian artist and fashion designer.
 She works in the Madhubani style of art.
 As a Dalit, she has used art to express her experiences with caste-based discrimination in India, and uses traditional techniques to express themes relating to Dalit identity and the Buddhist religion.

 Life

 Raj is from Patna, Bihar, and studied at the Northern India Institute of Fashion Technology in Mohali, Punjab.
-Belonging to a Dalit family, she credits her family and her father, in particular, for educating her about Dalit leadership, politics, and history in India, and about the close links between Buddhism and Dalit identity.
+Belonging to a Dalit family, she credits her family and her father particularly, for educating her about Dalit leadership, politics, and history in India, and the close links between Buddhism and Dalit identity.

 Career

 Raj initially worked as a fashion designer in Delhi, but returned home to Patna for health-related reasons.
 While recuperating at home, she trained in Madhubani techniques with artist Ashok Biswas.
 She also learned traditional motifs and imagery used by Dalit women who made art in the Madhubani style in their homes, while visiting Samastipur in Bihar to continue her training.